-Exams:There will be two in-class exams, each worth 30% of your grade.
-Please write the exam dates in your calendar, as there will be no makeup exams!
-The midterm will be on Friday, July 31st.
-The final will be on Friday, August 14th at 12:30PM.
-The midterm will cover material presented in the first half of the course; the final is cumulative and will cover the material presented throughout the whole course.
-Each exam will consist of 45-55 multiple choice questions and you will be allotted one hour for completion.
+Exams: There will be four in-class exams: three midterms and a final.
+Midterm exams will be worth 15% of your grade and the final exam will be worth 20%.
+Please review the course schedule below for exam dates and write them in your calendar, as there will be no makeup exams (except for documented medical emergencies)!!

+Each midterm will cover the material presented during that week of the course and will consist of 30 multiple choice questions.
+The final exam is cumulative, meaning it will cover the material presented throughout the whole course; the final will consist of 45 multiple choice questions.
 These exams will be taken using Scantrons, so please come to class prepared with a No. 2 pencil, eraser, and your UO ID.
+We will provide the Scantrons.